Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ## Stop writing scripts.
 Start writing applications

-Living the _"stop writing scripts, start writing applications"_ mantra means we need a fundamental shift in how we think about code, focusing on writing well-reasoned, well-abstracted and well-tested data applications, rather than isolated, script-first notebooks.
-In doing this, we should aim to adopt all of the usual best practices and learnings gleaned over years in the field of software engineering.
-Data engineering is ultimately a specialised subset of software engineering focused on systems which collect, process and store data.
+To embrace the _"Stop writing scripts.
+Start writing applications"_ mantra means a fundamental shift in how we think about our code, focusing on writing well-reasoned, well-abstracted and well-tested data applications, rather than isolated, script-first notebooks.
+In doing this, we should aim to adopt software engineering best practices gleaned over decades of delivery - after all, data engineering is ultimately a specialised subset of software engineering focused on systems which collect, process and store data.
 Broadly speaking, all of the keys to successful software delivery are equally applicable to successful data delivery.

 ### Structuring the project

-In general, each data domain or data product (or whatever other philosophy we choose to adopt), should be a single data application - in practice, an application will typically take the form of a series of Spark jobs, although the specific execution engine and platform is broadly irrelevant.
-Whilst we want to aim for individual jobs to be independent of one another in terms of physical execution, there'll typically be logical dependencies where the output of one job forms the basis for the input to another.
+In general, each data domain or data product (or whatever other logical boundary we choose to define), should constitute a single data application.
+In practice, a data application will typically take the form of a series of distributed jobs (probably running on Spark, though the specific platform and execution engine are broadly irrelevant).
+We want to aim for individual jobs to be independent of one another in terms of physical execution, however there will almost certainly be logical dependencies where the output of one job forms the basis for the input to another.
 For example, when populating a fact in a star schema, we generally need to populate the dimenions first, since foreign key lookups in the fact are inherently dependent on the dimensions.
-These dependencies can be reflected as part of the orchestration process, rather than being embedded in the application itself.
+These dependencies should be reflected as part of the orchestration process, rather than being embedded in the application itself.

-Since most data applications we write will likely be PySpark-based, we'll focus on that context from now on (although the concepts are equally applicable to any language).
+To make the rest of this discussion more concrete, we'll assume our data application is PySpark-based and focus on that context from now on.
 To begin, we want to structure our project so that we're able to build a versioned and deployable artifact, as well as make use of the full Python ecosystem.
 This really just means that we want to structure our project as a standard Python project using a tool like [Poetry](https://python-poetry.org), deploy our project by building a wheel or some other similar artifact, and follow the usual best practices that would be applicable to any other modern Python project, namely:

 * Linting and code formatting (e.g., [Ruff](https://docs.astral.sh/ruff/))
 * Static type checking (e.g., [Mypy](https://mypy.readthedocs.io/en/stable/))